kokkos/kokkos-core-wiki/Kokkos::Prod.md

    * `Prod<T,S>::value_type` is non-const `T`
    * `Prod<T,S>::result_view_type` is `Kokkos::View<T,S,Kokkos::MemoryTraits<Kokkos::Unmanaged>>`.
 Note that the S (memory space) must be the same as the space where the result resides.
    * Requires: `Scalar` has `operator =` and `operator *=` defined. `Kokkos::reduction_identity<Scalar>::prod()` is a valid expression.
-   * In order to use Sum with a custom type, a template specialization of Kokkos::reduction_identity<CustomType> must be defined.
+   * In order to use Prod with a custom type, a template specialization of Kokkos::reduction_identity<CustomType> must be defined.
 See [Using Built-in Reducers with Custom Scalar Types](Custom-Reductions%3A-Built-In-Reducers-with-Custom-Scalar-Types) for details